kevinfiol/kevinfiol.github.io/content/blog/react-patterns-in-umai.md

 ## [Component Composition](https://react.dev/learn#components)

 Let's start with a very basic example of component composition.
-Being able to reduce reptition of UI elements is central to any UI library.
+Being able to reuse components is central to any UI library.

 ### React